kevinkassimo/buhtig-redesign/README.md

 # buHtiG: Go To Any Commit, this time Redesigned

+## Seeking for New Feature Requests
+I am considering further expanding the feature of this site, probably includes e.g. comparing 2 commits.
+Feel free to __raise an issue__ if you have there is a feature wanted, or if you encountered a bug! (site may be unstable, since it was created under 3 days after all...)

 ## What is this
 A small online tool for getting N-th commit (sequentially) of a github repository
 Link: [https://buhtig.com](https://buhtig.com)